Mangaldan: Geography

-The Municipality of Mangaldan is located in the central part of Pangasinan.
+Mangaldan is located in the central part of Pangasinan.
 The Municipality is bordered by San Fabian on the north, Dagupan on the west, San Jacinto on the east and on the south, the municipalities of Mapandan and Santa Barbara.

 Mangaldan is situated 24.66 km from the provincial capital Lingayen, and 210.76 km from the country's capital city of Manila.

 Barangays

 Mangaldan is politically subdivided into 30 barangays.
 Each barangay consists of puroks and some have sitios.